 The ground breaking debut album from the Chicago born song writer.
-The influence the album has had cannot be overstated.
+The influence this album has had cannot be overstated.
 (COMING SOON)

 Kate Bush’s ‘Hounds of Love’ (1985)

-Kate Bush’s fifth album, and most successful album.
-‘Hounds of Love’ marks the point at which Bush finds her musical niche.
-(COMING SOON)
+Kate Bush’s fifth and most successful album.
+‘Hounds of Love’ marks the point at which Bush finds her individuality as well as her musical niche.

 Oasis’ ‘(What’s the Story) Morning Glory?
 (1995)

 Seen all over the world as Oasis’ masterpiece, this album features countless timeless anthems.

 The inspirational album that brought a poppy, feel good sound back into the British musical landscape.

 This album, released by the Sheffield indie rock legends, might just be the best album of the Britpop period.
 (COMING SOON)

 Pink Floyd’s ‘Dark Side of the Moon’ (1973)

 Often viewed as the progressive rock record, Dark Side of the Moon spent an incredible 736 weeks in the Billboard Charts.